benthecoder/ClassGPT/README.md

 LlamaIndex helps you easily connect LLM’s to external data.

-The general usage pattern of LlamaIndex for this app is as followed
+The usage pattern of LlamaIndex for this app is as follows:

 1. Load in documents with [PDFReader()](https://llamahub.ai/l/file-pdf) from [LlamaHub](https://llamahub.ai/)
 2. Index Construction with `GPTSimpleVectorIndex`